EricssonResearch/spindump/README.md

 The tool builds on the Spindump Library, which is a small, simple, and extensible packet analysis tool.
 It can be integrated into various systems, from routers to tools like the Spindump utility.

+# News!!!

+With the help of Lars Eggert, Spindump has switched to the use of cmake!
+Your compilations will be affected, so next time you get a new version, please install the necessary software (cmake and pkg-config).
+No Makefiles are provided in the repo anymore, they will be created by cmake.
+So do this for your next compilation:

+    sudo apt-get install pkg-config cmake make gcc libpcap-dev libncurses5-dev cmake .
+    make

 # Use Cases

 Spindump can be used to observe latency in ongoing connections for debugging purposes, as shown in the below figure: